Breast Implant Removal in Philadelphia

 As it is a surgical procedure, however, there is always a small risk for complications.
 Issues that could potentially arise include: delayed wound healing, infection, excessive bleeding, chest asymmetry, breast sagging, and loss of nipple sensation.
 By choosing only a Board Certified Plastic Surgeon, like Dr. Lohner, the chance for complications decreases dramatically.

-The exact recovery from an implant removal will vary.
-Recovery from this surgery is specific to the patient, and depends if replacement implants are added.
+The exact recovery from implant removal will vary.
+Recovery from this surgery is specific to the patient and depends on whether replacement implants are added.
 In general, women should expect the full recovery period to take about three weeks.

+The cost of breast implant removal surgery in Philadelphia will vary on a number of factors.
 At your initial consultation, Dr. Lohner will go over the procedures and the costs involved.
-This procedure varies according on the use of a replacement implant.
+This procedure varies according to the use of a replacement implant.

 Schedule Your Consultation